 I didn’t catch her name.
 I don’t think she had given one to me, but as I lay belly up in my towelette of a robe, she talked to me like a friend, a daughter even, someone who she sensed would greatly benefit from a self-granted reprieve of self-imposed stress.

 Had my tongue and my pulse really given away so much?

-For the next sixty (though it could have been ninety, or even thirty, time grew wonderfully blurry) minutes, my mind seesawed between a need to know and understand everything that was happening to me, and a desire to be blissfully silent, openhearted, at peace.
+For the next sixty (Possibly ninety?
+Or even thirty?
+Time grew wonderfully blurry.) minutes, my mind seesawed between a need to know and understand everything that was happening to me and a desire to be blissfully silent, openhearted, at peace.
 I’d had massages before; at one point I even signed up for one of those monthly membership spa chains so I could prioritize “Me Time,” but I canceled after eight months … with six months of unused massages.

 To be balanced is to mean we’re centered on something, something that anchors us deep below our surface-level situations.

 Ayurveda is about knowing that we don’t know everything, even when it comes to the mystery of how our heart knows its next beat.
 It’s also about rooting ourselves in what we do know, giving weight to what works for own body so that we’re continually re-centering ourselves on what’s important and what matters.

 Having an open mind is imperative for this, because it’s only when we allow ourselves to encounter uncomfortable or unfamiliar experiences that we become more in tune with our fulcrum; we learn where our stabilizing, centering point truly lies.
 And also, how to get back to it.